iotauth/iotauth/README.md

 # Directory structure
 ---
-- **android**: Directory for Auth and entities for Android platform (*currently under development*)
+- **android**: Directory for SST's Auth and entities for Android platform (*currently under development*)
 - **auth**: Directory for the Java implementation of Auth (local authentication/authorization entity), IntelliJ IDEA project
-- **entity**: Directory for entities in the IoT, to be authenticated/authorized by Auth, also includes [a directory](https://github.com/iotauth/iotauth/tree/master/entity/node/accessors) for *Secure Communication Accessors* as software building blocks for writing IoT applications.
+- **entity**: Directory for SST's C and JavaScript APIs and example IoT entities using SST to be authenticated/authorized by Auth.
+This direcotry also includes [a sub-directory](https://github.com/iotauth/iotauth/tree/master/entity/node/accessors) for *Secure Communication Accessors* as software building blocks for writing IoT applications.
 - **examples**: Directory for scripts and descriptions to run example Auths and entities.

 # Quick start with example Auths and entities